Hantaan virus: Ecology

 Hantaan virus is transmitted by striped field mice (Apodemus agrarius).
 These mice mainly reside in rural areas, where they frequently use crop fields as a source of food.
 Spillover events in which HTNV spreads from striped field mice to brown rats (Rattus norvegicus) are common.
-Parasitic mites of striped field mice have been found to be infected Hantaan virus, which suggests that they can transmit the virus to mammals they parasitize.
+Parasitic mites of striped field mice have been found to be infected with Hantaan virus, which suggests that they can transmit the virus to mammals they parasitize.
 Antibodies to Hantaan virus have been detected in cattle, deer, and rabbits, but the role of these animals as hosts is unknown.

 In its rodent hosts, HTNV causes a persistent and mainly asymptomatic infection.
 Rodent-to-rodent transmission occurs through contact with bodily fluids and through fighting and grooming.
 Transmission to humans occurs mainly through the inhalation of aerosols that contain rat saliva, urine, or feces.
 Transmission can also occur through consumption of contaminated food, bites, and scratches.
 Infections with Hantaan virus mainly occur in rural settings such as in residences near crop fields or in such fields.
 In China, cases most commonly occur during the autumn harvest season when farmers work on and sometimes sleep in crop fields.